EarthSciML/EarthSciMLBase.jl/docs/src/simulator.md

 ## Domain

 Once we have an ODE system and an operator, the final component we need is a domain to run the simulation on.
-Defining a domain is covered in more depth in the documentation for the (`DomainInfo`)[@ref] type, but for now we'll just define a simple domain:
+Defining a domain is covered in more depth in the documentation for the [`DomainInfo`](@ref) type, but for now we'll just define a simple domain:

 ```@example sim
 t_min = 0.0